Agastya: Temples

-Agastya statues or reliefs feature in numerous early medieval temples of north India, south India and southeast Asia.
+Agastya statues or reliefs feature in numerous early medieval temples of north India, south India and Southeast Asia.
 One famous Agastya temple is also located in Uttarakhand in the town of Agastyamuni.
-The town derived its name on the name of Sage Agastya.
+The town derived its name from the name of Sage Agastya.
 The Dasavatara temple in Deogarh (Uttar Pradesh, near Madhya Pradesh border) features a 6th-century Gupta Empire era Agastya carving.
 In Karnataka similarly, he is reverentially shown in several 7th-century temples such as the Mallikarjuna temple in Mahakuta and the Parvati temple in Sandur.
 He is a part of many Chalukya era Shaivism temples in the Indian subcontinent peninsula.

 The artistic iconography of South Asian and Southeast Asian temples show common themes such as he holding a pitcher, but also differences.
-For example, Agastya is featured inside or outside of the temple walls and sometimes as guardian at the entrance (dvarapala), with or without a potbelly, with or without a receding hairline, with or without a dagger and sword.
+For example, Agastya is featured inside or outside of the temple walls and sometimes as a guardian at the entrance (dvarapala), with or without a potbelly, with or without a receding hairline, with or without a dagger and sword.
 Rock cut temples and caves, such as the 8th-century Pandya rock temples group, show Agastya.